Renaldas0/JS-Recipe-Website/README.md

 - Contains the ability to adjust servings which adjusts the recipe ingredients
 - Users can also add their own recipes that ONLY they will see their own in the bookmarks
 - Forkify uses a recipe API created by Jonas Schmedtmann
-- Users also have the ability to bookamrk their favourite recipes and these get stored in local storage
+- Users also have the ability to bookmark their favourite recipes and these get stored in local storage

+## Purpose
+- Allow users to search and store recipes
+- Allow users to create personal recipes and save them

 ### Additional features
   - Hosted on Netlify
   - Uses Parcel

-  - Technologies : HTML, SCSS, JavaScript
+### Technologies used
+  - HTML
+  - CSS
+  - Javascript